RyuuXS/Reforestation/README.md

-## Leather is great for sneaking around because it's made of hide.
+## You can't run through a camp site.
+You can only ran, because it's past tents.